tarunbeerelli/RLEF-code/SETUP.md

 | **A4** | attention | 96 | 192 | **60,555,264** | 0.796% |
 | **A2** | all seven linear | 32 | 64 | **80,740,352** | 1.061% |

-**A4 matches A3 to the parameter, and A5 matches A1 within 3.1%.** That is what allows
+**A4 matches A3 to the parameter, and A5 matches A1 within 3.1%.** This allows to draw a distinction between subsystem and capacity.
-subsystem and capacity to be separated instead of confounded.

 The exact match is a consequence of grouped-query attention.
 LoRA on an `in → out` layer costs
 $r(\text{in}+\text{out})$, so what matters is the sum of $(\text{in}+\text{out})$ across